jonathanstathakis/wine_analysis_hplc_uv/notes/mres_logbook.md

 2023-05-09 23:05:32

 Todo:
-- [x] refactor as much as possible of the build_library pipe to actually be a pipe that is as modular as possible.
+- [x] refactor as much as possible of the build_db_library pipe to actually be a pipe that is as modular as possible.
 - [ ] add user input to consent to building each component of the library pipeline.

 ### 2023-05-10

-Have started trying to fix the build_library pipeline, but the more i go, the more I realise its broken and fundamentally flawed.
+Have started trying to fix the build_db_library pipeline, but the more i go, the more I realise its broken and fundamentally flawed.
 Essentially I need to rebuild the whole codebase to be much more modular.

  A sudden realizatoin about how python import statements work during runtime has also led me to understand really HOW to build a python project.